tunjan/zola-website/content/_index.md

 I have professional training as data scientist, specifically in the sub-field of machine learning engineering.

 I spend most of my day reading, solving problems, and designing websites.
-One of mylong-term goals is to have a broad and rigorous understanding of many disciplines and be able to find their intersections.
+One of my long-term goals is to have a broad and rigorous understanding of many disciplines and be able to find their intersections.

 Occasionally, I contribute to Wikipedia and open-source projects.